John Muir Health: John Muir Medical Center, Concord

 John Muir Medical Center, Concord, is a 244-bed acute care facility that serves Contra Costa and southern Solano counties.
-The medical center is a center for cancer care and cardiac care, including open heart surgery and interventional cardiology.
-Other areas of specialty include general surgery, orthopedic and neurology programs.
+The medical center is a center for cancer care and cardiovascular care, including open heart surgery and interventional cardiology.
+Other areas of specialty include general surgery, orthopedic and neurology programs, and behavioral health services at the respective facility located at 2740 Grant Street.
 In November 2010, The Hofmann Family Patient Care Tower opened, housing private patient rooms, a centralized cardiovascular institute and a new emergency department.

 On July 28, 2011, Becker's Hospital Review listed John Muir Medical Center, Concord under 60 Hospitals With Great Orthopedic Programs.
 The hospital's orthopedic department includes joint replacement, extremity care, spinal surgery and sports medicine.
 The hospital's spine surgeons perform operations for patients who need surgical intervention.

 History

 The John Muir Medical Center in Walnut Creek opened in 1965 after the efforts of several local doctors, who received financing in part from a Hill–Burton Act grant.
+During the planning of the Walnut Creek Medical Center in the late 1950s, the name “John Muir” was chosen via a local school naming contest.
+In 2020, following public scrutiny of John Muir’s historical views, John Muir Health stated it would examine the legacy of the name and appointed a study group to make recommendations.

 Concord Hospital was established in 1930, in a modest one-story home at 2334 Almond Avenue (which exists to this day and is used as a private residence).
 Concord Hospital was founded by Edna Haywood, a nurse; the facility would expand into a two-story hospital.
 In 1972, further expansion led to the creation and construction of Mount Diablo Hospital/Medical Center.

 In 1997, John Muir Medical Center merged with Mt.
 Diablo Medical Center, based in neighboring Concord, to form the John Muir/Mt.
 Diablo Health Network.
 Because Mt.
-Diablo was a publicly-run facility, residents of the Mt.
+Diablo was a publicly run facility, residents of the Mt.
 Diablo service area needed to approve the merger by popular vote, which they did in 1996.
 In 2005, the system adopted its current name to further define itself as one common healthcare system.